Owner/Founder, Lead LMT

-Kiera Nagle, MA, LMT, CMLDT, CLC (she/her)
+Kiera Nagle, MA, LMT, CMLDT, CLC, ADS(she/her)

 has been practicing massage therapy and reiki for over 15 years.
-She is also a a certified Manual Lymph Drainage Therapist, certified Lactation Counselor, DONA-trained Birth Doula and ProDoula trained Postpartum Doula.
+She is also a certified Manual Lymph Drainage Therapist, certified Lactation Counselor, DONA-trained Birth Doula and ProDoula trained Postpartum Doula.
 She has worked in integrative settings such as the University of Nebraska Medical Center, providing massage therapy to patients at the Olson Center for Women’s Health.
 She taught massage therapy at CUNY-Queensborough Community College, and supervised massage interns treating high risk antepartum patients at Northwell Katz’ Women’s Hospital for 10 years.
 Kiera was also full time faculty and clinical supervisor at Pacific College of Health and Science NY, where she served as the Director of the Asian Holistic Health and Massage Therapy Program for 12 years.
 She is the creator of MaMassage®, a curriculum for Prenatal, Labor and Postpartum Massage Therapy Continuing Education training.
 Kiera is also a CPMT- Certified Pediatric Massage Therapist.
 Kiera’s private practice, MaMassage® Brooklyn, focuses on Reproductive Health and trauma-informed care.
 She was the 2018-2019 Massage Therapy Foundation Community Service Grant Recipient for her work with survivor/clients at the NYC-based nonprofit organization, Womankind.
 She recently completed a Spinning Babies® training.
+Kiera is also a Certified Acu Detox / NADA Specialist.
 Kiera experienced an amazing pregnancy, which was highlighted by a weekly prenatal massage, and is the queer parent of an amazing teenager!

 Adrianne Ansley, BFA, LMT